Convert a single-family to a multifamily using FHA 203k.

 You might be looking at a 2,500-square-foot home with another 2,500 square feet of unfinished basement.
 This sounds like a perfect candidate to turn into four 1,250-square-foot units.

 Consider homes with huge current or potential square footage.
-Your plan probably won’t work out buying a 1,500-square-foot home with no room to divide units.
-For these situations, you would have to add an addition or a second story, but the construction price tag will be higher.
+Your plan probably won’t work out buying a 1,500-square-foot home with no room to divide.
+You could add an addition or a second story, but the construction price tag will be higher.

 Run the self-sufficiency test for 3 & 4 unit conversions